Balajibal/nn-classification/README.md

 Checking the null values and converting the string datatype into integer or float datatype using label encoder.

 ### STEP 3:
-Write your own steps

-## PROGRAM
 Split the dataset into training and testing.

-Include your code here
 ### STEP 4:

-## Dataset Information
 Create MinMaxScaler objects,fit the model and transform the data.

+### STEP 5:

 Include screenshot of the dataset
-### STEP 5:

-## OUTPUT
-Build the Neural Network Model and compile the model.

-### Training Loss, Validation Loss Vs Iteration Plot
 ### STEP 6:

-Include your plot here
 Train the model with the training data.

-### Classification Report
 ### STEP 7:

 Include Classification Report here
 Plot the training loss and validation loss.

-### Confusion Matrix
 ### STEP 8:

 Include confusion matrix here